mpfriesen/twobullsfire/README.md

 twobullsfire
 ============

-Two Bulls Fire Maps and Web Apps
+Two Bulls Fire Geojson files can be found in \Data directory with Perimeter from Bulletin.

+NOTE:  THESE WERE DIGITIZED AND ARE NOT 100% ACCURATE.
+FEEL FREE TO EDIT AND CONTRIBUTE.